Guidance

 • they may not be successful if they do not meet UKVI requirements

-• we will keep their passport application open pending UKVI’s decision if they decide to apply for naturalisation or registration
+• we will keep their passport application open pending UKVI’s decision, if they decide to apply for naturalisation or registration

 Windrush: customer wants to apply for naturalisation or registration

-The customer must tell HM Passport Office that they are going to apply to UKVI for naturalisation or registration.
+The customer must tell HM Passport Office they are going to apply to UKVI for naturalisation or registration.

-You, the QuESt, must:
+You, the OTL, must:

-1. Complete the Windrush referral template and email it to the Windrush team
+2. Complete the Windrush referral template and email it to the Windrush team

 If you cannot contact the customer and they have not been in contact with HM Passport Office, you must follow the withdrawing passport applications guidance.
-You must keep the application live on the system until they have naturalised or registered if they keep us informed of progress.
+You must manually follow this guidance and apply the timeframes for keeping the application open if you are processing on DAP, because you are using the on hold process.

 Windrush: when the customer has naturalised or registered